obsidian-community/obsidian-hub/CONTRIBUTING.md

 Because Personal Knowledge Management is usually (as its name states) _highly_ personal, we have added a few rules about using Obsidian features to keep this Community vault consistent (and to preserve our sanity 🙂).

-- **Tags**: We primarily use tags to indicate the status of a note.
+- **Tags**: We primarily use tags to indicate the status of a note (the #seedling → #evergreen lifecycle).
 You can find more details in the [[Tag glossary]].
+Note that the `#placeholder/*` tags documented there are deprecated for new content.
+They existed to scaffold bot-assisted stub filling, which the Hub no longer does.
+- **Frontmatter.** Keep using the existing `aliases`, `tags`, and `publish` fields.
+When you materially edit or verify an existing note, also set (or update) a `reviewed: YYYY-MM-DD` frontmatter field to today's date.
+This is now the Hub's staleness signal, since automated bots no longer flag out-of-date content.
+Don't backfill `reviewed` onto notes you haven't actually reviewed just to add the field.
 - **Files & Links**: Ensure your settings are configured correctly whenever you add or edit a note.
 This should be set up by default.
 To sum up:
   - Configure the `Default location for new notes` to `In the folder specified below`.
-  - In the new `Folder to create new notes in` option, select the [[🗂️ 06 - Inbox]] folder.
+  - In the new `Folder to create new notes in` option, select the [[🗂️ Inbox]] folder.
   - Set the `New link format` setting to the `Shortest path when possible`.
   - Set the `Use [[Wikilinks]]` setting to `Enabled`
-  - The `Default location for new attachments` should be folder 00 - Contribute to the Obsidian Hub/[[🗂️ 02 Attachments]].
+  - The `Default location for new attachments` should be folder Contribute/[[🗂️ 02 Attachments]].

 ![[file-and-link-settings.png]]

 - **Templates**: We have [[🗂️ 01 Templates|predefined a few templates for adding new content]] (more about this later).
 These templates include comments and instructions on when to use them.
 To enable Obsidian to use this folder:
   - Under `Core plugins`, locate `Templates` and `Enable` this plugin.
-  - Scroll to the `Templates` settings under the `PLUGIN OPTIONS` header and set the `Template folder location` option to `00 - Contribute to the Obsidian Hub/01 Templates`.
+  - Scroll to the `Templates` settings under the `PLUGIN OPTIONS` header and set the `Template folder location` option to `Contribute/01 Templates`.
-- **Folders**: We have roughly pre-defined the vault structure using Johnny Decimal-ish prefixes. _Before adding new folders, please open an issue to discuss the changes you'd like to propose._
+- **Folders**: We have roughly pre-defined the vault structure into a handful of top-level folders (see below). _Before adding new folders, please open an issue to discuss the changes you'd like to propose._

 Now that you have configured Obsidian, you can make your first contribution!
 Look at the [[#The Main Folders|types of contributions]], and depending on what you want to contribute, open the linked note for further instructions.